-As the instructor, my point is not only to teach you some physics, but also to teach you how to develop some skills like thinking critically, acquiring a logical thought process and focusing on the concepts more than applying some recipes.

-For you students, it is crucial to realize that your academic performance is actually enhanced if you cultivate the following mindset: curiosity, desire to learn, tenacity and interactions with your peers.
+My purpose as the instructor is not only to teach you some physics but also to help you develop some skills like thinking critically, acquiring a logical thought process, and focusing on the concepts more than applying some recipes.
+As students, it is crucial to realize that your academic performance is enhanced if you cultivate the following mindset: curiosity, desire to learn, tenacity, and interactions with your peers.

-Lectures: Lectures will be delivered synchronously via Zoom using the password-protected link https://berkeley.zoom.us/j/99836051482?pwd=Y2tjQTVpUWhqTTR5bEg2RHIIRjVvQT09 at the officially scheduled lecture time (on Berkeley time, meaning @12:40pm).
-However, considering that some of you will be living abroad, the lectures will be recorded and posted to bCourses.
-If you are not able to attend lecture in real time but have questions arise, you are strongly encouraged to ask questions in office hours (start on the hour) using the following link:
+Lectures: Lectures will be delivered synchronously via Zoom using the link provided on bCourses at the officially scheduled lecture time (starting at Berkeley time).
+You are encouraged to attend; however, considering that not everyone has the same learning style and some of you will be living abroad, the lectures will be recorded and posted to bCourses.
+If you are not able to attend lecture in real time but have questions, you are strongly encouraged to ask questions in office hours which will be held by your lecturer as well as all the GSIs.